"There may, in fact, be no such thing as coincidence." --Kyle MacLachlan as Agent Dale Cooper (Twin Peaks)

 Vomitron

-The Frequent Frier (
+The Frequent Frier (a pyromaniac)

 The Marlboro Manster